laboon/ebook/text/25_test_plans.md

 Whereas preconditions are aspects of the system that are set before the test is run, __input values__ are those values passed directly in to the functionality under test.
 This difference can be a subtle one, so let's explore a few examples.

 Imagine we have a sorting routine, `billSort`, which we think should be twenty times faster than any sorting algorithm out there.
-However, rather than taking it at face value that `billSort`'s assertion that it will always produce the correct result, we are developing tests for it.
+However, rather than taking at face value `billSort`'s assertion that it will always produce the correct result, we are developing tests for it.
 Our particular implementation uses a global variable, `SORT_ASCENDING`.
 Depending on whether `SORT_ASCENDING` (a boolean flag) is set to true or false, it will either sort ascending (from the lowest value to the highest - e.g., 'a', 'b', 'c') or sort descending (from the highest value to the lowest - e.g., 'c', 'b', 'a').
 If we are going to test this sorting routine, setting the flag would count as a precondition, as this is something which needs to be set up before the test.
-The array ['a', 'c', 'b'] would be the input values; these values are sent directly in for testing.
+The array `['a', 'c', 'b']` would be the input values; these values are sent directly in for testing.

 Another way to think of the difference between input values and preconditions is thinking of the tests as methods.
 This is probably a good exercise for you to do anyway - we'll definitely be doing more of it when we get to the chapter on unit tests!